EdgeX-Camera-Management/edgex-examples/application-services/custom/camera-management/README.md

 5. Update the `add-device-usb-camera.yml` file:

    a.
-Add the rtsp server hostname environmental variable to the `device-usb-camera` service.
+Add the rtsp server hostname environment variable to the `device-usb-camera` service.
    ```yml
    services:
       device-usb-camera: